Beyond Objects: Contextual Synthetic Data Generation for Fine-Grained Classification: Experiments

 \smallsec{Competitive performance on Flower-LT.} In contrast to the dataset CUB-LT, Flower-LT is a relatively easier task with fewer classes and higher accuracies.
-For the most difficult part of this benchmark with IF=100, our method achieves a 2\%-3\% gain.
-For IF=50 and IF=10, our method performs competitively against previous methods with accuracies within 1\% range.
+For the most difficult part of this benchmark with IF=100, \method achieves a 2\%-3\% gain.
+For IF=50 and IF=10, \method performs competitively against previous methods with accuracies within 1\% range.
 These results show that even for easier long-tail tasks, \method generates the best synthetic datasets.